 ~ Practice "enoughness."
 Ask yourself the questions, "What would I create if I felt like I was good enough right now?
 What would I create and do if I felt like I had enough money and enough time right now?

 ~ Work with love.
 Working hard is underpinned with fear.
-Working hard is resistance.
+Working hard creates resistance.
 When we work and push too hard, we are actually resisting what we want to create.
-Inspired work is underpinned with love, joy and ease.
+Inspired work is underpinned with love, joy, and ease.